 As a sophomore and in a Covid-19 shortened season, Caufield put up 52 points in 31 games.
 His 1.68 points per game mark is the 33rd-best ever in the NCAA.
 Wisconsin entered the B1G championship as the top seed but lost in the final to the University of Minnesota-Duluth Bulldogs.
 They didn’t fare any better in the NCCAA Frozen Four, losing in the opening round to Bemidji State, despite a two-goal performance by Caufield.

 Caufield had quite the 2020-21 campaign.
 It began by winning a gold medal with his fellow Americans at the under 20 World Junior Championships where he contributed five points in seven games.
 He then went on to his fantastic final Badger campaign, and when that was over, he joined the Laval Rocket of the AHL, registering four points in just two games.
 He joined the Montreal Canadiens for the final 10 games of the season and put a half-point per game.
 He really made his mark in the playoffs as the Canadiens came up just three wins short of the Stanley Cup and the young phenom contributed 12 points in 20 playoff games.

 6. Jack Eichel, 2015 – Boston University

-Jack Eichel was the first freshman to be named a finalist for the Hobey Baker Award in 12 years and is just the second freshman in history to take it home.
+Jack Eichel was the first freshman to be named a finalist for the Hobey Baker Award in 12 years upon his win.
 He did so in 2015 with the Boston University Terriers at the age of 18.